-Pura Still comes bottled in three flavors: mandarin orange, blackberry and mango.
-The product — which rings in around 4.5 percent ABV, has about 90 calories per bottle and only one gram of sugar — rolled out nationwide over the month of December, according to Delish.
+Pura Still comes bottled in three flavors – mandarin orange, blackberry and mango – has about 4.5 percent ABV, with 90 calories per bottle and only one gram of sugar, the company says.
+It rolled out nationwide over the month of December, according to Delish.

-Pura Still beverages are made of a simple combination of "purified water, malt alcohol base, cane sugar, citric acid, natural flavors, coconut water powder, and sodium benzoate (to preserve flavor)," according to their website.
-Additionally, the beverage is gluten-free.
+The recipe?
+A combination of "purified water, malt alcohol base, cane sugar, citric acid, natural flavors, coconut water powder, and sodium benzoate (to preserve flavor)," according to the Pura Still website.
+And the beverage is gluten-free.

 RELATED READ: There’s a buzzy new LaCroix-like CBD drink on the market

 So, how does plain water become alcoholic, you ask?
 Well, Pura Still filters fermented malted barley extract and natural sugars into the water and adds natural flavoring, so it really looks like water and tastes like flavored water — but gets you tipsy.